Concept for website, intranet, faculty websites and helpdesk.

 Firstly, various stakeholders had to agree to the concept of the new website: the university chancellor and all the faculties and departments.

 Moreover, Ghent University didn’t just want a new website.
-After 10 years, they were also ready for a new corporate identity.
+They were also ready for a new corporate identity.

 Dieter Kirchner and Ann Van de Spiegle, who are responsible for the university’s public portal site, realised only too well that simply providing the website with a facelift would not be good enough.
 “We had been wanting a new website for years,” says Ann.
 “But as with any large-scale organization, it took a while before we could really make it happen.”